-The day in Jangothang provides plenty of possibilities for day hikes with great views of lakes and snowcapped mountains such as Jomolhari and Jichu Drake.
+The day in Jangothang provides plenty of possibilities for day hikes with great views on lakes and snow capped mountains such as Jomolhari and Jichu Drake.
 There are good chances to spot some blue sheep on the upper slopes of the valley.
 Jangothang is a perfect environment for your acclimatization.
-Trek up to Tosoh or hike around the area.
-There are good short hiking trails in three directions.
-Jumolhari and its subsidiary mountain chains lie directly west, Jichu Drake to the north, and a number of unclimbed peaks to the east.
+Hike to Tso Phu lakes (4,350m) a relatively short trek that allows for acclimatization.

 Approx: 18km, 6 - 7 hours, 840m ascent, 870m descent, camp altitude 4,010m.

 After 15 min. from the camp the trail climbs rapidly for about half an hour and then becomes a gradual ascend to the Nyilila pass at 4,870m.
 While on the climb enjoy the sourrrounding.
 You might see herds of blue sheep grazing on the slopes of the mountains.
 From the pass you will have spectacular views of Mt.
 Jomolhari, Jichu Drake and Tsherimgang, all of them rising above 7,000m.
 On the way down to the camp you will pass by some of the yak herder’s tent, made from yak wool, where the herders take shelter while on the move to various pastures for their yaks.
 As you come down into the Lingshi basin, you get a wonderful view of Lingshi Dzong on a clear day.
 Tserimgang and its glaciers rise up at the north end of the valley.
 The campsite is next to a stone hut you reach just before Lingshi Dzong.